Hotspot Images from Magnetic Reconnection Processes in the plunging Region of a Kerr Black Hole: Observational Results

-In this subsection, we discuss the case of $a=0.99, r_X=1.3$.
-First, we consider the scenario without magnetic reconnection.
-We present the hotspot images for both the plunging region and the circular orbit region.
-For the circular orbit region, the current sheet undergoes Keplerian motion at a radius of $r=1.3$, and we set it to complete the same number of orbits as the plunging trajectory.
+Now we discuss the near-extremal case $a=0.99$, $r_X=1.3$.
+First, we show no-reconnection hotspot images for both plunging and circular regions.
+For the circular region, the current sheet moves at constant radius $r=1.3$, completing the same number of orbits as the plunging trajectory.

-From Fig.\ref{fig:6}, it can be observed that when the current sheet undergoes plunging motion, one can approximately perceive gradually diminishing flares, which aligns with the conclusion from the previous subsection for $a=0.94$.
-When the current sheet undergoes circular motion, one can approximately perceive flares of similar intensity, which is analogous to the findings in reference \cite{10}.
-This reaffirms the accuracy of hotspot imaging for plunging orbits.
+From Fig. \ref{fig:6}, in the plunging region we see progressively weakening flares, consistent with the $a=0.94$ case.
+In the circular region, flares of roughly constant intensity appear, analogous to Ref. \cite{10}.
+This reaffirms the accuracy of our plunging-region hotspot imaging.

-Next, we present the hotspot images after magnetic reconnection occurs.
-Similarly, the hotspot image without magnetic reconnection only takes a short segment before the current sheet splits, and both scenarios cover the same azimuthal rotation.
-The parameters remain unchanged for both, and they satisfy the energy extraction conditions.
-We plot the hotspot imaging for both the plunging region and the circular orbit region.
+Next, we present hotspot images after magnetic reconnection.
+The no-reconnection hotspot only covers a short segment before splitting, with the same azimuthal coverage.
+Both scenarios satisfy energy extraction.
+We plot results for both plunging and circular regions.